Lessons about Testosterone Therapy from the Testosterone Trials

-The goal of the Cognitive Function Trial was to determine whether testosterone treatment of older men with age-associated memory impairment would improve any aspect of cognitive function.6
+The goal of the Cognitive Function Trial was to determine whether testosterone treatment of older men with age-associated memory impairment (AAMI) would improve any aspect of cognitive function.9

 Lessons from the Cognitive Function Trial

 All men in the Testosterone Trials were given tests to assess a wide range of cognitive functions, but no significant effects were seen in testosterone treated men.
 Thus, it was concluded that testosterone treatment in older men with low testosterone does not improve cognitive function.
-The only outcome that improved with testosterone therapy was executive function (mental skills that are needed to get things done).
+The only outcome that improved with testosterone therapy was executive function.

 Purpose of the Anemia Trial